LuckyHyena/DnD/tomb_of_annihilation/player_notes/dramatis_personae.md

 Paladins and clerics of the deities Tyr, Helm, and Torm recently established the Order of the Gauntlet in order to better fight the evils of Faerûn.
 In Chult, the foreign Order established **Camp Righteous** deep in the jungle in order to fight the undead menace there and provide assistance to travellers.
 As the undead became more aggressive in the past few years Camp Righteous was overrun.
 Undeterred, the Order has established **Camp Vengeance** even deeper in the interior, where they [continue their efforts](https://dnd.wizards.com/dungeons-and-dragons/story/faction/ordergauntlet) to purge the undead from the jungle.

 > ## Malexus
 > A tiefling bard named Malexus is the Order's agent in Port Nyanzaru itself, outside of Camp Vengeance.
-Malexus's status as a _white hawk_ in the Order of the Gauntlet is only a semi-open secret, which allows him to more easily keep an eye on the merchants, clerics, and mages that keep Camp Vengeance supplied, all while listening for information that might be useful to the Order in the streets of the international city.
+Malexus's status as a _White Hawk_ in the Order of the Gauntlet is only a semi-open secret, which allows him to more easily keep an eye on the merchants, clerics, and mages that keep Camp Vengeance supplied, all while listening for information that might be useful to the Order in the streets of the international city.
 Most days Malexus can be found alongside his beloved dimetrodon [performing](activities_in_Port_Nyanzaru.md#port-nyanzaru-street-performers) in Port Nyanzaru for a carefully-placed crowd, often in the Grand Souk, or one of the many Port Nyanzaru taverns where business deals are negotiated.
 >
 > ![Malexus](images/malexus.png)

 > ## Vindicator Niles Breakbone
 > The current commander of Camp Vengeance is a young and untested [Chondathan](https://forgottenrealms.fandom.com/wiki/Chondathan) noble named Niles Breakbone.
-He's a paladin of [Tyr](https://forgottenrealms.fandom.com/wiki/Tyr), and a newly-minted _vindicator_ of the Order, who has come to Chult with a vague dream of somehow ending the undead plague that has stolen the Chultans' homeland from them.
-The Silverymoon [bloodhawk](https://5thsrd.org/gamemaster_rules/monsters/blood_hawk/) depicted in his portrait died shortly after Niles entered the jungle, and since arriving at Camp Vengeance vindicator Breakbone has been struggling to train a baby pteradon in falconry.
+He's a paladin of [Tyr](https://forgottenrealms.fandom.com/wiki/Tyr), and a newly-minted _Vindicator_ of the Order, who has come to Chult with a vague dream of somehow ending the undead plague that has stolen the Chultans' homeland from them.
+The Silverymoon [bloodhawk](https://5thsrd.org/gamemaster_rules/monsters/blood_hawk/) depicted in his portrait died shortly after Niles entered the jungle, and ever since he arrived at Camp Vengeance the young Vindicator Breakbone has been struggling to train a baby pteradon in falconry.
 >
 > ![Niles Breakbone](images/lord-mayer-olin-keetes.jpg)